Battle Club: Volume 2

 Tamako and Mokichi are working Higashi's field as part of their training.
 Higashi then presents them with a challenge.
 They must simply touch a panda he claims to have raised for 20 years.
 Mokichi gives up easily, but Tamako does not and eventually plucks a few hairs from the panda before she collapses unconscious.
 The panda is revealed to be Captain Taki, who was naked inside a panda suit.
 Meanwhile, Higuchi is challenged to a fight, but backs down in fear.
-A side-effect of her loss to Kuniko, Higuchi gets beaten up as a result.
+A side-ef ect of her loss to Kuniko, Higuchi gets beaten up as a result.